-No matter how pressed for time you might be, don't rent the first place you find.
+No matter how pressed for time you might be, don’t rent the first place you find.
 Take time to shop around, visiting several places so you can compare prices and amenities offered.
-Check the classified ads online at your local Craigslist site and in a variety of daily and weekly newspapers, and ask friends and co-workers if they know of any available rental units.
+Check the local classified ads online and in a variety of daily and weekly newspapers, and ask friends and co-workers if they know of any available rental units.

 Tour Properties in Person

 While virtual tours can be found on most apartment complexes’ websites, there’s no substitute for visiting a community in person.
 Websites will provide an idea of what the community and interior look like, and should be used as an initial screen.
 Walking around your potential new neighborhood and apartment will give you a better feel for the location, Also, don’t limit the search to one property; visit at least two, so that you have a comparison.